How to drive around roundabouts

 If there are multiple lanes within the roundabout, choose the appropriate lane based on the signage and your intended direction.
 Stay in your chosen lane throughout the roundabout and be cautious of drivers who may be changing lanes.

-See also How to start drawing
+See also How to transfer ownership of a car

 When driving in a roundabout, maintain a steady speed and keep a safe following distance from the vehicle in front of you.
 Avoid stopping inside the roundabout, as this can disrupt the traffic flow and potentially cause accidents.